SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 back-breaking load off hospitals.

 Also, 2 important metrics for comparison are well worth keeping in mind:
-- The US FDA set a threshold of 50% efficacy for an approvable COVID-19 vaccine, and this passes.
+- The US FDA set a threshold of 50% efficacy for an approvable COVID-19 vaccine to stop community contagion, and this passes that threshold.
 - Flu vaccines, which we _know_ are a good thing in reducing both mortality and medical facility loading, are typically 40% - 60% effective (depending on the year and how many variants are circulating).